Yugank-563/WebProject2/README.md

-# 🗨️Developer Community app
+# 🗨️.
+DevConnector app

-A full-stack Developer Community web application where users can create posts (text or image), add comments, and manage their content.
+A full-stack DevConnector web application where users can create posts (text or image), add comments, and manage their content.
 Built using the MERN stack (MongoDB, Express.js, React.js, Node.js).

 ## 🚀 Features